aceat64/website/content/guides/terminal-and-shell-setup.md

 === ":simple-linux: Linux"

-    For `bat`, `eza`, and `fzf` most distros have recent enough versions, use your package manager.

-    You'll need to install `oh-my-posh` using their script:
+    Some distros have recent enough versions of `bat`, `eza`, and `fzf`, so you can just use your package manager to install them.
+For Debian/Ubuntu, I wrote a script to do a system-wide install for you:

     ```shell
+    curl -s https://andrew.lecody.com/guides/terminal-and-shell-setup/prep_debian.sh | bash -s
+    ```

+    The script can be run again to upgrade `bat`, `eza`, and `fzf` to the latest versions.
+Please note, it has to be run as root and only works on `x86_64`/`amd64` because that's all I needed for now.
+If you want to improve it, please send me a [pull request](https://github.com/aceat64/website/pulls).

+    Next, you'll need to install `oh-my-posh` using their script:

+    ```shell
     curl -s https://ohmyposh.dev/install.sh | bash -s
     ```

+    This script can also be run again for upgrades.

 !!! note